-In contrast to monitoring production for diagnostic application, in this paper we consider prediction of final chip performance.
-Each wafer, and its constituent chips, has an incremental history of activity and measurement accrued during its manufacture.
+Each wafer, which is a collection of chips, has an incremental history of activity and measurement accrued during its manufacture.
 In its purest and most ambitious form, our objective is to predict the final outcome of each wafer in terms of critical functional characteristics.
-Months may pass before a chip is completed, hence there is great interest in mining production data to predict its performance prior to final testing (Irani et al., 1993), (Apte et al., 1993), (Fountain et al., 2000).
-While many alternative testing measurements are reasonable to measure the health of a wafer, in our initial applications, we designate a proxy for microprocessor speed as the predicted outcome.
-Thus during manufacture, the average speed of the finished product is estimated at a time far from completion.
+Months may pass before a chip is completed, hence the great interest in mining data prior to final testing [9], [1], [5].
+Moreover, if such an endeavor were to be successful, it would greatly enhance manufacturing productivity.

+While many alternative testing measurements are reasonable to measure the health of a wafer, in our initial applications, we designate a proxy for microprocessor chip speed as the predicted outcome.
+Thus during manufacture, the